Austerity is an economic policy to reduce government debt by reducing government spending.

-The Welfare Reform Act 2012 came into practice.
+The Welfare Reform Act 2012 was developed, which came into practice in 2013.
 This included:

 – Bedroom tax: social housing tenants lost up to 25% of their benefit if they had a spare room.
 To work out if a room was spare, two children of different sexes up to the age of 10 were expected to share, and children of the same sex up to the age of 16 were expected to share.

 – Universal Credit was outlined as a new means-tested benefit that turned benefits for people employed and unemployed into a single benefit.